andrewcooke/choochoo/docs/command-summary.md

-## monitor

-    > ch2 monitor PATH [PATH ...]

-Read monitor data from FIT files.

-Note: When using bash use `shopt -s globstar` to enable ** globbing.

-## statistics
+## calculate

-    > ch2 statistics
+    > ch2 calculate

-Generate any missing statistics.
+Calculate any missing statistics.

-    > ch2 statistics --force [DATE]
+    > ch2 calculate --force [START [FINISH]]

-Delete statistics after the date (or all, if omitted) and then generate new values.
+Delete statistics in the date range (or all, if omitted) and then calculate new values.

+    > ch2 --dev calculate --like '%Activity%' --force 2020-01-01 -Kn_cpu=1

+Calculate activity statistics from 2020 onwards in a single process for debugging.